5T33Z0/OC-Little-Translated/Content/V_Virtualization/macOS_Hyper-V.md

    powershell -ExecutionPolicy Bypass -File "./create-macos-recovery.ps1"
    ```
    :bulb: Press `A` if asked if you want to execute the script.
 The files will be located in the `dist` folder as `com.apple.recovery.boot`
-4. Netx, run the script to build the `EFI.vhdx`:
+4. Next, run the script to build the `EFI.vhdx`:
 	```powershell
 	powershell -ExecutionPolicy Bypass -File ".\convert-efi-disk.ps1"
   	```
 The `EFI.vhdx` will be located in the `dist` folder.

 > [!CAUTION]
 >
-> While the `EFI.vhdx` is created, Windows explorer wants to format it.
+> While the `EFI.vhdx` is created, Windows explorer will want to format it.
 Press "Cancel" in the pop-up.

 ### 3.3 Creating the macOS VM